-Three unfinished portraits by well respected artist Ursualla McCannell.
+Two unfinished portraits by well respected artist Ursualla McCannell.
 These portraits are very well exeuted as you would expect from such a talented artist.

 All are unsigned which is not unusual as they are unfinished.
 These came from the artists collection that was being offered for sale.
 We have left these in ‘found’ condition including the part of the lower left hand side of the board of the older man.
 All add to the mystery of why they were not completed.
 A great talking point.

 Condition: Scuffs, marks and damage to boards.
 In some places the canvas is detached from both boards but the pictures themselve are in overall good condition.